jeanmax1me/emeutes/README.md

 Since It is all over the news and especially my Twitter feed, decided to create some sort of best of to work on my JavaScript.

-Here at the main steps of this project:
+Here were the main steps of this project:

 - I created a very basic frontend then proceeded to add some tweets in embed format directly in the HTML.